kriszyp/msgpackr/README.md

  The `EncoderStream` and `DecoderStream` instances  will have also the record structure extension enabled by default (see below).

 ## Deno Usage
-Msgpackr modules are standard ESM modules and can be loaded directly from github (https://raw.githubusercontent.com/kriszyp/msgpackr/master/index.js) or downloaded and used directly in Deno.
-The standard pack/encode and unpack/decode functionality is available on Deno, like other platforms.
+CBOR modules are standard ESM modules and can be loaded directly from github (https://raw.githubusercontent.com/kriszyp/cbor-x/master/index.js) or downloaded and used directly in Deno.
+The standard encode and decode functionality is available on Deno, like other platforms.

 ## Browser Usage
 Cbor-x  works as standalone JavaScript as well, and runs on modern browsers.
 It includes a bundled script, at `dist/index.js` for ease of direct loading: